PoCInnovation/Pool2024/P2P/day04/README.md

 - Create a new `/collection` page
 - Create a `getAllNFTs()` function in your smart contract to retrieve all NFTs
 - Call this function in your application and display them on the page
+  > 💡 For this function, you will need to import some `abi` from day2.
+You can find them in the `out`.
+I let you find which one you need 😉
+  > 💡 To get NFT information, you will need to call the `tokenURI` function of your ERC-721 contract.

 ### 📚 **Documentation**: